-Our new partnerships with New Haven Farms and CARE (Community Alliance for Research and Engagement) are helping us improve our farming practices, increase our yield, and connect more effectively with the neighboring community.
+Our partnerships with Gather New Haven and CARE (Community Alliance for research and Engagement) are helping us improve our farming practices, increase our yield, and connect more effectively with the neighboring community.
 We donate our produce to local soup kitchens and food pantries, and over the summer, our partnership offers a community garden nutrition program, providing weekly lessons in gardening, cooking, and nutrition, as well as a weekly share of fresh produce, to volunteer families from nearby neighborhoods like West Rock and Newhall.

 Interested in volunteering at the garden or bringing a group of friends to learn more?
 Contact Suzie Huminski (email@example.com).